stevenhdz/stevenhdz/README.md

   </pre>
   <pre>

-<h3 align="center">Experience with technology on a work and personal level:</h3>
+<h3 align="center">Experience with technology on a work and personal level</h3>

-Application where I got the experience are rpa, crm, web, apps, AI
+<h3 align="center">Application where I got the experience are rpa, crm, web, apps, AI</h3>

 Frontend: